IoanTivig/OpenDEP_Control/README.md

 on the DEP application.

-At this moment we try to make the software function with most video cameras or DSRL cameras (though the video camera option or capture card is recommended), Agilent Function generators (through the seral port,)  In the future control over Fluidgent microfluidic pumps will be added and compatibility will be improved.
+At this moment we try to make the software function with most video cameras or DSRL cameras (though the video camera option or capture card is recommended), Agilent Function generators (through the seral port)  In the future control over Fluidgent microfluidic pumps will be added and compatibility will be improved.

 It is a part of OpenDEP project, and one of the three programs delivered by the OpenDEP project: